-The colleagues in the Company are employed by the Group.
+The colleagues in the Company are employed by LBG.
 Although the Company does not employ them directly, the Company where feasible, uses regular communication to keep them informed regarding the Company's progress and plans for the future.

-The Group is committed to employment policies, which follow best practice, based on equal opportunities for all employees, irrespective of sex, race, colour, disability or marital status.
-The group gives full and fair consideration to applications for employment from disabled persons, having regard to their particular aptitudes and abilities.
-Appropriate arrangements are made for the continued employment and training, career development and promotion of disabled persons employed by the group.
-If employees become disabled the Group continues employment, either in the same or an alternative position, with appropriate retraining being given if necessary.
+LBG is committed to employment policies, which follow best practice, based on equal opportunities for all employees, irrespective of sex, race, colour, disability or marital status.
+LBG gives full and fair consideration to applications for employment from disabled persons, having regard to their particular aptitudes and abilities.
+Appropriate arrangements are made for the continued employment and training, career development and promotion of disabled persons employed by LBG.
+If employees become disabled LBG continues employment, either in the same or an alternative position, with appropriate retraining being given if necessary.

-The Group systematically provides employees with information on matters of concern to them, consulting them or their representatives regularly, so that their views can be taken into account when making decisions that are likely to affect their interests.
-Colleagues are encouraged to be involved in the Group's performance through participation in an incentive scheme and various share ownership schemes provided by the Group.
+LBG systematically provides employees with information on matters of concern to them, consulting them or their representatives regularly, so that their views can be taken into account when making decisions that are likely to affect their interests.
+Colleagues are encouraged to be involved in LBG's performance through participation in an incentive scheme and various share ownership schemes provided by LBG.